XF3Z/Xiaofan-portfolio/final-project-part-one.md

 Impact of Poaching:
 Poaching not only diminishes elephant numbers but also disrupts social structures within elephant herds, as well as the broader ecosystem.
 The loss of mature elephants, often targeted by poachers for their larger tusks, has detrimental effects on herd dynamics, breeding patterns, and the transfer of knowledge within elephant communities.

-3. Future Strategies to Save Elephants
+3.Future Strategies to Save Elephants

 Anti-Poaching Measures:
 To combat poaching, various measures have been implemented, including increased patrols, technological advancements like drones and GPS tracking, community involvement in conservation, and stiffer penalties for wildlife crimes.
 These efforts aim to deter poachers and disrupt illegal ivory supply chains.